5 from 8 votes

 cooking the sausage, onions, and garlic in a skillet

-In a large skillet, add a bit of oil and cook the onion for about 3 minutes until translucent.
-Add sausage and garlic and cook over medium-high heat, until pork is no longer pink; drain any excess liquid.
-Break up the ground sausage into smaller pieces while cooking.
-I like to cook until crispy edges.
+1. In a large skillet, add a bit of oil and cook the onion for about 3 minutes, or until translucent.
+Add sausage and garlic and cook over medium-high heat until pork is no longer pink; drain any excess liquid.
 Let cool.

 sausage and cheese mixture for filling the pasta shells.

-In a large bowl, combine egg, spinach, ricotta cheese, 1 cup of mozzarella, ½ cup Parmigiano or Parmesan cheese, basil, and prepared sausage.
+1. In a large bowl, combine egg, spinach, ricotta cheese, mozzarella, Parmigiano (Parmesan) cheese, basil, and prepared sausage.
 Set aside.

 cooked pasta shells ready to stuff.
 Lay flat on a cookie sheet.

-Bring a large pot of salted water to a boil.
-Cook pasta shells* according to package directions until al-dente.
-Drain and set on a clean tea towel, so they do not stick together as you are stuffing them individually.
+1. Bring a large pot of salted water to a boil.
+Cook pasta shells according to package directions until al dente.
+Drain and set on a clean tea towel so they do not stick together as you are stuffing them individually.

 stuffed shells covered in red sauce ready to bake.